Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

 If you have weak, brittle eyelashes, there are a couple of methods you can apply to help make your eyelashes grow longer and thicker.
 Fortunately, there are easy solutions that help you grow longer eyelashes.

 - Apply vitamin E oil to your eyelashes with a brush applicator.
 You can also apply petroleum jelly to your lashes before going to bed.
 Petroleum jelly softens and provides moisture, protecting your lashes while they are growing out.
-It's a longer process, but a more safer and natural ingredient.
+It's a long process, but a safer and natural ingredient.

 Homemade Eyelash Conditioner

 This concoction has been used by women for centuries.
 Mix everything together and apply to eyelashes at night.